-To monitor progress toward this objective, data from the United States Census Bureau's Current Population Survey-Annual Social and Economic Supplement were used to estimate the number of uninsured children below 200 percent of the federal poverty level (FPL), as well as the total number of uninsured children age 5 or younger (see Figure 1).
-As of March 2008, there were an estimated 542,402 children age 5 or younger in the state of Indiana, 29,781 (5.5percent) of whom are not covered by any type of health insurance.
-Furthermore, 233,815 (43.1 percent) children age 5 or younger in Indiana lived in a household below 200 percent of the FPL, 19,971 (8.5 percent) of whom lacked any form of health coverage [3].
-In comparison, only 3.2 percent of children living in households above 200 percent FPL lack health insurance.
-In other words, children living in households below 200 percent FPL are twice as likely to lack health insurance as those in households above 200 percent FPL.
-Families USA reports that 48.2 percent of Indiana's uninsured children of all ages come from low-income families who are likely eligible for Hoosier Healthwise.
-Furthermore, the Families USA report finds that despite the lower rate of insurance in low-income families, the majority of uninsured children (of all ages) in Indiana come from families living above 200 percent FPL [4].
+To monitor progress toward this objective, data from the United States Census Bureau's Current Population Survey-Annual Social and Economic Supplement were used to estimate the number of uninsured children below 200 percent of the federal poverty level (FPL), as well as the total number of uninsured children age 5 or younger (see Figure 7).
+As of March 2007, there were an estimated 512,005 children age 5 or younger in the state of Indiana, 43,404 (8.5%) of whom were not covered by any type of health insurance.
+Furthermore, 200,923 (39.2%) children age 5 or younger in Indiana lived in a household below 200% of the FPL, 24,327 (12.1%) of whom lacked any form of health coverage.
+[3] Census estimates indicate that children living below 200 percent of the FPL are almost twice as likely to lack any kind of health insurance as those who live above 200 percent of the FPL.